4. Prevent and mitigate (linkage)

 Fulfils requirement

-The company has instructions or equivalent documentation/templates that describe how it sets requirements for transparency in the supply chain.
+The company has instructions or equivalent documentation/templates that describe how it sets requirements for supply chain transparency.

-The agreements with suppliers of sample products contain conditions – either in the original agreement or as an addendum – that oblige them to disclose their supply chains at least in accordance with the contracting organisation’s transparency requirements.
+The contracts with the suppliers of the sample products contain provisions requiring them to disclose their supply chains at least in accordance with the contracting authority’s transparency requirements.
+These requirements may also have been communicated through dialogue with the supplier (records of discussions or email correspondence are required).

 Does not fulfil requirement

-The company lacks instructions or equivalent documentation/templates that describe how it sets requirements for transparency in the supply chain.
+The company lacks instructions or equivalent documentation/templates that describe how it sets requirements for supply chain transparency.

-The agreements with suppliers of sample products do not contain any conditions – either in the original agreement or as an addendum – that oblige them to disclose their supply chains at least in accordance with the contracting organisation’s transparency requirements.
+The contracts with the suppliers of the sample products do not contain provisions requiring them to disclose their supply chains at least in accordance with the contracting authority’s transparency requirements.
+Nor have these requirements been communicated through dialogue with the supplier (records of discussions or email correspondence are required).

 You shall ensure the possibility of temporarily suspending deliveries from a sub-supplier while preventive and mitigating measures are implemented and, in the event of severe deviations that remain unaddressed, the possibility of terminating the contract with the sub-supplier concerned.